SANIA613/Natural_language_processing_expriments/README.md

 │
 └── README.md
 ```

-> **Note:** Experiments are being implemented progressively as part of the practical sessions.
-Only completed experiments contain their implementation and results.

 ## Objective

 The main objective of this repository is to understand and implement various **Natural Language Processing techniques** through practical experimentation using Python and machine learning/deep learning libraries.